"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 Here's the thing about nails, and why we love talking about them: they're personal.
-We each have unique preferences when it comes to our favorite nail color of the moment or how we like our nails shaped.
+We each have unique preferences when it comes to our favourite nail colour of the moment or how we like our nails shaped.
 Then there's the biggest question: gel or regular polish?

 AdvertisementADVERTISEMENT